mmbman/Katagiri/1982-12-22-Blue-Cliff-Record-Case-38-Talk-1.md

 Who is a master?
 I am a master to make a poem?
 I am a master in zazen?
 Who is the master?
 Is Zazen the master?
 Because zazen educates me, zazen enhances me – so is zazen the master?
 No. So if it is not, am I the master?
 No. Well, who is the master?

 Right in the middle of zazen you are merging with each other perfectly.
-That’s why I told you, being on the top of a hundred foot high pole, take one step forward.
-Who [jumps]?
+That’s why I told you, being on the top of a hundred foot high pole, take one step forward – who [jumps]?
 Who pushes you to take a step forward?
 No one.
 Who [approves] your jumping from the hundred foot high pole?
 No one.
 Anyway, jump!
 Take one step forward; that is a great master.
 Well, temporarily we can say [so].

 So take one step forward.
-Anyway, *take one step forward* is, maybe, master – without leaving any trace of being master.
+Anyway, *take one step forward* is, maybe, master – without leaving any trace of *being* master.
 That’s why we don’t know who is the master.
-Who gives a reward?
+Who gives the reward?
 I don’t know.

-That’s why, *who is the master* – no. *Lotus Sutra* or Dogen Zenji says, “Buddha knows.”
-Only Buddha knows what the Buddha is.
-Only Buddha knows what human suffering is.
-Only Buddha knows the Buddha’s world.
+That’s why, *who is the master* – no. So *Lotus Sutra* or Dogen Zenji says, “Buddha knows.”
+Only buddha knows what the buddha is.
+Only buddha knows what human suffering is.
+Only buddha knows the buddha’s world.

 #### 24:23